fquirin/speech-recognition-experiments/README.md

 - [Nvidia NeMo](nvidia-nemo) - A toolkit for various end-to-end ASR models and languages
 - [Vosk](vosk) - Fast, small, accurate (for clear audio), easy to customize.
 Works with classic Kaldi models.
 One of the core engines of SEPIA STT Server.

+Wake-Word detection:
+- [OpenWakeWord](open-wake-word) - An robust, NN based, open-source wake-word detection framework with a focus on performance and simplicity.

-Other great engines already included in SEPIA:
+Other great ASR engines already included in SEPIA:
 - [Coqui STT](https://github.com/coqui-ai/STT) - Successor of Mozilla's Deep Speech project.
 End-to-end ASR with CTC decoder and "optional" LMs.

 ## Installation